Date Established: 7/1/1999

 Internet browser's print dialog box.

-This policy provides guidelines for the financial management of service centers to ensure accurate cost allocation, consistent billing practices that document costs, charges, and billing rates, and where applicable, compliance with federal government cost principles.
+This policy provides guidelines for the financial management of service centers to support:

-Service centers may recover the cost of providing services by charging customers for actual services provided, utilizing service center billing rates established in accordance with this policy.
-Pre-billing in advance of the provision of a service is unallowable per federal guidelines.
-Service center billing rates should be reviewed annually by the service center manager and all changes in billing rates must be approved by Financial Management.
+The University at Buffalo (UB, university) allows service centers to recover the cost of providing goods or services by charging customers for actual goods or services provided, utilizing service center billing rates established in accordance with this policy.
+Pre-billing in advance of providing the goods or services is not allowable per federal guidelines.
+Established service center billing rates should be reviewed regularly, at least annually, by the service center manager and all changes in billing rates must be approved by:

-The service center billing rate is the cost per unit of output used to recover the costs of the service center:
+The service center billing rate is the cost per unit of measure (UOM) used to recover the costs of the service center:

-Budgeted Costs/Budgeted Usage Base = Service Center Billing Rate
+Budgeted Costs/Budgeted Unit of Measure (UOM) = Service Center Billing Rate

-Budgeted costs could be based on prior year costs or an estimate of the upcoming year’s costs.
-The budgeted usage base is the volume of work expected to be performed, expressed in units (e.g., labor hours, machine hours, CPU time, or other reasonable measurement).
-New service center billing rates should be based on a reasonable estimate of the costs of providing the services for the year and the projected number of billing units for the year.
+Budgeted costs are based on prior year costs or an estimate of the upcoming year’s costs.
+The UOM is the volume of work expected to be performed (e.g., labor hours, machine hours, CPU time, or other reasonable measurement).
+New service center billing rates should be based on a reasonable estimate of the costs to provide the services for the year and the projected volume for the year.

 Service center billing rates should be calculated in each service center based on the university’s fiscal year.

-For each type of service that is "recharged" to users, the department must maintain documentation detailing how the rate per unit has been determined.
+For each type of service recharged to users, the department must maintain documentation of appropriate approvals and details of how the rate has been determined.

-Service center billing rates should be calculated by service center management.
+Service center billing rates should be calculated with guidance from Financial Management.
 Actual costs and service center billing rates should be reviewed for reasonableness by the service center manager at least annually and adjusted when necessary.
-Documentation supporting new service center billing rate calculations and any adjustments to existing rates must be submitted to Financial Management for review using the Billing Rate Development Worksheet.
+Documentation supporting new service center billing rate calculations and required adjustments to existing rates must be submitted to Financial Management for review and approval.
+Complete the Service Center Questionnaire included with the Fee Approval Request Form.

 If a service center provides multiple services and uses separate billing rates, all of the costs related to each service must be separately identified through a cost allocation process.
 Cost allocations should reflect the relative benefits each activity received from the cost.
 Categories of cost to be allocated include:

-Per Uniform Guidance, Subpart E, §200.468(b)(2), service centers are required to review their rates no less than biennially.
-Questions regarding appropriate cost allocation procedures should be directed to Financial Management.
+Per the federal Office of Management and Budget (OMB) Uniform Guidance, Subpart E, §200.468(b)(2), service centers are required to review their rates no less than biennially.

 Salaries and Wages (Personal Service Regular (PSR))

 The salaries and wages of all personnel directly related to a service center activity (e.g., lab technicians, machine operators) should be included in the rate calculation and charged to the service center operating account.
-If an individual works on more than one activity, the costs associated with that individual should be allocated to the activities based on the proportional benefit.
-This proportion may be determined by an effort or time study.
+If an individual works on more than one activity, the costs associated with that individual should be allocated to the activities based on the proportional benefit with the total benefit not to exceed 100 percent of an individual's time.
+This proportion may be determined by an effort or time study or based on a good faith estimate by service center management with an annual review for reasonableness.

-The salaries and wages of administrative staff in direct support or management of a service center may be included in the rate calculation and charged to the service center operating account as long as the administrative staff cost is not included in the university’s Facilities and Administration (F&A) rate charged to the federal government.
+The salaries and wages of administrative staff in direct support or management of a service center may be included in the rate calculation and charged to the service center operating account as long as the administrative staff cost is not included in the university’s indirect (facilities and administration (F&A)) rate charged to the federal government.
 Questions regarding costs included in the F&A rate should be directed to Financial Management.
 Administration costs benefiting more than one service center activity should be allocated to the benefiting services on a reasonable basis.

 Materials and Supplies